alexakreizinger/styleguidetemplate/_includes/get_all_rules.md

 {{ include.filename.description }}
-{% for sect in include.filename.rules %}
+{% for sect in include.filename.content %}
 ## {{ sect.section }}
-    {% for stylerule in sect.topics %}
+    {% for stylerule in sect.sectionrules %}
 {{ stylerule.rule | liquify }}
         {% for ex in stylerule.examples %}
 * {{ ex | liquify }}